goodwin-matt/goodwin-matt.github.io/about.md

 permalink: /about/
 ---

-I am a data scientist currently working at Oracle Data Cloud, a branch of Oracle that focuses on problems in the digitial advertising industry.
-Previous to the ODC, I did a brief internship at Duke University in the [Laboratory of Psychiatric Neuroengineering](https://www.dzirasalabs.com/)  analyzing electrical signals from mice brains to help the lab better understand mental health disorders.
+I am a data scientist currently working at [Castell](https://castellhealth.com/), focusing on value-based healthcare.
+Previous to that I was at Oracle Data Cloud, a branch of Oracle that works on problems in the adtech industry.

+I did a brief internship at Duke University at the [Laboratory of Psychiatric Neuroengineering](https://www.dzirasalabs.com/)  analyzing electrical signals from mice brains to help the lab better understand mental health disorders.

 My graduate degree is in statistics and undergraduate degree in applied math, both from BYU.